Wednesday, February 20, 2013

 Archival Release: Leather Key Loop

+We love using this handsome leather loop to manage and tether our keys.
+It makes it easy to find them in a dark bag or busy pocket, and convenient to loop around a belt or hang on a hook.
+You can also just spin it around when you're bored!
 Our own design, it's made to last by Hollows Leather in Minneapolis.
 Only the best materials: stout buffed leather cord, red waxed twine, and a solid brass marine-grade shackle.

 Tuesday, August 16, 2011